-As of Wednesday 2nd September 2020 all of our children will return to school and we are all very excited to welcome them back.
-School is going to be a little different to what you are used to, but it will still be great to be back in school.
+As of Monday 8th March 2021 all of our children will return to school and we are all very excited to welcome them back.
 When you return, you will be in a class ‘bubble’.
-On this page you will find some information about returning to school in September.
+On this page you will find some information about returning to school.

 Our Bubble Rules

 We have created child friendly rules for our ‘bubbles’ to ensure that we can keep ourselves safe.

 Please see details in the table below, which confirm individual group information for reopening on Monday 8th March 2021: